How Can I Claim to be the Innocent Spouse? I Had My Faults Too!

 (What is valid?
 The Bible says valid reasons include adultery, sexual immorality, physical abuse, emotional abuse, or abandonment/neglect for example due to severe drug or alcohol abuse.)

 But several people said, “Wait!
 How can I claim to be the innocent spouse?
-I’m sure not perfect!”
+I’m sure not perfect!
+After all, I yelled, slammed doors, called names and swore too!

 The women said something like this: